If you’ve asked yourself why does my dog flip his bed over, the most common reasons for this behavior are:

 Why Does My Dog Flip His Bed Over?
 The Bored Pooch

-Many indoor dogs have some strange, quirky habits, and most of them are a result of boredom.
+Many indoor dogs have strange, quirky habits, and most of them are a result of boredom.
 We humans often do some out-of-character things when we’re stuck inside as well.
 The only difference is that we don’t consider them to be strange.

 For example, binge-watching an entire season of a show in one afternoon could be considered a bit strange, wouldn’t you say?
 It’s the same for your dog (except your dog prefers wreaking havoc on its bed).